 Theme Sub theme Issue Implication Causeway Coast and Glens Call to Action Go For it + Glens have a relatively starts hinders economic growth and diversity Enhanced 'exploring enterprise' programmes from school age and up and ongoing 'Go for it' business start support.
-Additional Exploring enterprise support for newly unemployed Fast track/intensive support for high growth potential startups.
-Tes A considerable majority of Northern Ireland companies are not Invest Northern Ireland clients, thus not accessing client company support levels companies can be serviced without overlap with Invest Northern Understand the pool of non-serviced companies Business Start/Survival Deep business crowded with limited effectiveness and low awareness Busir insights=Tailored Support transactional rather than promote correct behaviours Longer term engagement with smaller pool of companies where CC&G can show leadership, mentorship, accredited courses Localising the supply chain movement towards local wealth building and using the anchor institutions and local assets to maintain as much are awarded to large multinationals and some of the economic benefit is extracted from the local area.
+Additional Exploring enterprise support for newly unemployed Fast track/intensive support for high growth potential startups. ଅ companies can be serviced without overlap with Invest Northern Understand the pool of non-serviced companies and build engagement plan to provide relevant support programmes Business Start/Survival Deep business crowded with limited effectiveness and low awareness 'more' support but value added, high quality Map current provision, listen to business and create a concierge and signposting service Bus insights=Tailored Support transactional rather than promote correct behaviours Longer term engagement with smaller pool of companies where CC&G can show leadership, mentorship, accredited courses Localising the supply chain movement towards local wealth building and using the anchor institutions and local assets to maintain as much are awarded to large multinationals and some of the economic benefit is extracted from the local area.
+5 0,